Overview

 manage-bde -Protectors -Disable C: -RebootCount 2

-Then trigger the revocation update:
+Trigger the revocation update:

 reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Secureboot /v AvailableUpdates /t REG_DWORD /d 0x80 /f